 - With the new life event workflow, are there any restrictions around when you can create a life event?

-With the new life event workflow, you can create a life event that occurred within the past 30 days.
+With the new life event workflow, an employee can create a life event that occurred within the past 30 days and an HR administrator can create a life event that occurred within the past 100 days.
 This ensures that life events are reported in a timely manner and don’t result in issues with the carrier.
 With this initial release, life events that are planned for the future cannot be entered.

 - With the new life event workflow, did you make any changes to notifications?